 Characteristics of Tutor Scams

-- The email comes from someone who does not live locally;
+- You receive an email from someone looking for a tutor who does not live locally;

 often they claim to live in Europe.